Cheapest Washington County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

-Homes have a choice of fuels that can be used when it comes to heating.
-Heating Oil is the most popular choice in Washington, used by 298,426 or 48% of households.
-The next most popular primary heating fuel for Washington homeowners is Propane, used by 101,382 homes (16%).
-The remaining homes are heated with Electricity (15%), Wood (10%), Natural Gas (9%), and Other (2%).
+Households have a choice of fuels to choose from when it comes to heating.
+Heating Oil is the preferred choice in Washington, used by 298,426 or 48% of homeowners.
+The next most popular primary heating fuel for Washington families is Propane, used by 101,382 homes (16%).
+The rest of the homes are heated with Electricity (15%), Wood (10%), Natural Gas (9%), and Other (2%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)